SiliconLabs/wiseconnect/examples/si91x_soc/siwx917_dev_kit/readme.md

 Additionally, the app also runs a local webserver that enables provisioning of the SiWG917 device onto a Wi-Fi network.
 User can access the webserver via a browser, scan for available networks, select their desired network and enter the network credential.
 Once provisioned, the app then proceeds to bring down the AP and switches to Wi-Fi Station mode.
 The app connects to the selected network and brings up the sensor webserver.
 Users can then use their browser to view the sensor data collected by the dev kit board.

 All device activities can be observed on the serial terminal prints.
+You may use a readily available terminal program such as [Tera Term](https://teratermproject.github.io/index-en.html) or [PuTTY](https://www.putty.org/).

 ## Prerequisites/Setup Requirements